New Providence: Tourist destination

-By the late 19th century New Providence had begun billing itself as the "sanitarium of the western hemisphere".
+By the late 19th century, New Providence had begun billing itself as the "sanitarium of the western hemisphere".
 Testimonials by residents and visitors emphasized its extremely mild climate with minimal daily temperature fluctuations (often as little as 5 F-change in any given 12-hour period) and warm winters (a typical winter morning in the range of 70 to 74 F, excellent drainage, ample variety and number of Christian (Protestant) churches, well-tended and rectilinear roads, modern luxurious facilities, and native English speakers.
 Steam ships plied between the coastal southern United States, Cuba, and Nassau, and the popularity of the destination proceeded to grow.

 By the late 1920s, New Providence had become well-established especially as an American vacation destination with many tourist facilities, including a deepened harbour for short-visit cruise ship visitors and hotels offering gambling.
-Two-thirds of the approximately 400,000 Bahamians live on New Providence, although this proportion has fallen somewhat with the development of Freeport on Grand Bahama.